 Checklist:

-- Track candidates via an ATS or simple spreadsheet
+- Track candidates via an ATS or a simple spreadsheet

 - Match candidates against education, experience, and skills requirements